 "The network card VirtualE1000 has dvPort backing, which is not supported.
 This could be

 because the host does not support vDS, or because the host is not using vDS."

-Once the virtual machine is created, the port-profile for the three interfaces should be changed according to the Cisco Virtual Security Gateway, Release 4.2(1)VSG1(1) Installation Guide and Cisco Virtual Network Management Center, Release 1.0.1 Installation Guide.
+Once the virtual machine is created, the port profile for the three interfaces should be changed according to the Cisco VSG for VMware vSphere and Cisco VNMC Installation and Upgrade Guide for your release number.